RodolfoPelinson/AtlanticForestMetacommunity/Descriptive Statistics/Descriptive-Statistics.md

 Rodolfo Pelinson
 13/04/2021

-These are just means and variability of the environmental predictors used both in the EMS and Variation partitioning analyses.
+Here you can find the number and identity of species at all spatial extents, localities and ecoregions.
+We also show here which species are shared between ecoregions and localities.

+We also show maximum, minimum, and mean values of each environmental variable considered in all analyses at all spatial extents, localities and ecoregions.

-First we have to load the separated data matrices we need.
-The data matrices are prepared sourcing the “Loading\_data.R” file in the Auxiliary Scripts folder.
+First we need preparare all data matrices from the main dataset.
+These are prepared sourcing the “Loading\_data.R” file in the Auxiliary Scripts folder.

 ``` r
 library(AtlanticForestMetacommunity)
 source("Loading_data.R")
 ```

-### Number of Species
+## Number of Species

-#### Broad Extent
+### Large Extent

 ``` r
 ncol(Broad_pa_orig)